-We should also note that although [7] uses a more general model of graph-based self-assembly, this does not imply that their construction of an assembly system simulating a space-bounded Turing machine simulation is a stronger result than our construction.
+We should also note that although [5] uses a more general model of graph-based self-assembly, this does not imply that their construction of an assembly system simulating a space-bounded Turing machine simulation is a stronger result than our construction.
 The more general model affords more power to aid in a construction, such as allowing non-planar interactions, in addition to the extra power of reversible interactions.
-Therefore, we emphasize that our positive construction is not merely a specialization of the construction of [7] to grid graphs.
-The construction of [7] is inherently non-planar and reversible.
+Therefore, we emphasize that our positive construction is not merely a specialization of the construction of [5] to grid graphs.
+The construction of [5] is inherently non-planar and reversible.
+A major source of the effort in designing our construction was getting it to work in the plane and use irreversible attachments.
+Many similar (and simpler) constructions that superficially appear to do the same thing as our construction do not actually work in our model, as they introduce not only a desired cut of strength less than τ , but also some undesired cuts of strength less than τ , which, if detached, will ruin the construction.